‘The Shining’ prop axe Jack Nicholson used up for auction - NewsBreak

 Two other axes from the Stanley Kubrick movie have fetched big auction prices.
 A different foam axe sold for $57,600, while a wooden axe went for $211,000, Forbes reports.

 “The Shining,” based on Stephen King’s 1977 novel, was released in May 1980 and became what’s considered a masterpiece of the horror genre.
-It was recently named No. 2 on Time Out’s list of The 100 Best Horror Movies list — right between “The Texas Chainsaw Massacre” (1974) and “The Exorcist” (1973).These US cities are getting hotter fastest
+It was recently named No. 2 on Time Out’s list of The 100 Best Horror Movies list — right between “The Texas Chainsaw Massacre” (1974) and “The Exorcist” (1973).Alabama man sues Kraft Heinz, claims lemonade mix makes 6, not 8 quarts

 One person who has famously hated the film is King himself, who found it emotionally cold and too different from his book.